 Note: This page gets updated from time to time, as the CLI acquires new features.

 The CLI and SDK both require Ruby 2.3 or later.
 There’s no technical reason why they couldn’t have been written to work with older Rubies, but the sooner we stop our software working with them, the sooner they’ll hopefully go away.

 This installs the CLI and all its dependencies.
 A lot of care has been taken to ensure there are no “native extension” gems anywhere in the chain, so installation should be quick and painless on any host.
 I hate people thinking it’s fine to expect me to install a C compiler to run a hundred-line tool written in a scripting language.

 Following the model of the best designed CLI I

 wf to avoid a clash with

-$ wf --help Wavefront CLI Usage: wf command [options] wf --version wf --help Commands: alert view and manage alerts dashboard view and manage dashboards event open, close, view, and manage events integration view and manage cloud integrations link view and manage external links message read and mark user messages metric view metrics proxy view and manage Wavefront proxies query query the Wavefront API savedsearch view and manage saved searches source view and manage source tags and descriptions user view and manage Wavefront users webhook view and manage webhooks window view and manage maintenance windows write send data to a Wavefront proxy Use 'wf <command> --help' for further information.
+$ wf --help Wavefront CLI Usage: wf command [options] wf --version wf --help Commands: alert view and manage alerts apitoken view and manage API tokens cloudintegration view and manage cloud integrations config create and manage local configuration dashboard view and manage dashboards derivedmetric view and manage derived metrics event open, close, view, and manage events integration view and manage Wavefront integrations link view and manage external links message read and mark user messages metric get metric details notificant view and manage Wavefront alert targets proxy view and manage proxies query run Wavefront queries savedsearch view and manage saved searches settings view and manage system preferences source view and manage source tags and descriptions user view and manage Wavefront users usergroup view and manage Wavefront user groups webhook view and manage webhooks window view and manage maintenance windows write send data to Wavefront Use 'wf <command> --help' for further information.
+Use 'wf <command> --help' for further information.

 $ wf alert list 1459508340708 CHECKING Point Rate 1463413550083 CHECKING JPC Failed Services ...